arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 * `L`, `K` and `M` form a  **Level-1** *fragment* of their own with `L` and `M` as the _*core* nodes._
 * The `L`, `K` and `M` fragment gets absorbed by the *Level-2* fragment with core nodes `I` and `E`.

-The solution `graph-2` is depicted below:
+The solution to `graph-2` is depicted below:

 ![Test Case 2](https://raw.github.com/arjungmenon/Distributed-Graph-Algorithms/master/Minimum-Spanning-Tree/img/test_case_2.png)